Split used to be the gateway to the islands, but now is one of Europe’s hottest spots. How to get there, where to stay, eat, drink and party.

 Where would the world be without Game of Thrones?
 Kings Landing may be the number one destination for fans of the HBO hit series, down in Dubrovnik, but Split is a close second.
 Game of Thrones tours

 Not only is Split the most beautiful city with stunning people and a ton of things to see and do, but Split is also blessed with some fantastic beaches, several of which are within walking distance of the

-There is a desperate need for more hotels, espcially in the luxury sector.
-That need is being slowly met however, and many hotels are in the planning.
+There is a desperate need for more hotels, especially in the luxury sector, which is being slowly met, and many hotels are in the planning.

 The private accommodation sector continues to provide the backbone of tourist accommodation.
 The tourism boom has encouraged more people to take out loans and convert existing homes into tourist accommodation.
 As a result, places such as Diocletian’s Palace are being slowly transformed from a living city into a tourist ghetto.
 The change has obvious pros and cons.

 My advice is to book early wherever possible, especially in the week around the Ultra Europe Festival in July.
 Prices go crazy at this time.